peterdongan/ExdTech.ImageServer/README.md

 The following packages are available on nuget to facilitate client development:

 * [ExdTech.ImageServer.Common](https://www.nuget.org/packages/ExdTech.ImageServer.Common/) has definitions for the DTOs and the interfaces.
 * [ExdTech.ImageServer.Persistence.ImageInfo](https://www.nuget.org/packages/ExdTech.ImageServer.Persistence.ImageInfo/) has an EF model for the image info data store and an implementation of a data access service to access it.
+It is used by the Exd Pic Windows app to store the image info locally.

 ### Configuration
 Configure appsettings.json.
 You must configure an image store and an info store for it to work.